 The work is a proactive effort to avoid the development of future slow zones in the area, which results in reduced reliability and increased travel times.
 The last major track renewal work along this 2.5-mile stretch of tracks occurred in the 1980s and more than 75 percent of the rail ties are approaching or have exceeded their useful life.

-As with all large-scale projects, we'll strive to minimize impacts to service and the surrounding community.
+Details on the exact construction schedule are still being finalized.
+As with all large-scale projects, the CTA will strive to minimize impacts to service and the surrounding community.

 # # #